On the role of interaction in sequential Monte Carlo algorithms: alpha SMC

-In this case each $\alpha_{n}$ is allowed to take only the value $Id$ or $\mathbf{1}_{1/N}$, with the latter corresponding to resampling, and vice-versa.
-The choice between $Id$ and $\mathbf{1}_{1/N}$ is made by comparing some functional of the particle system to a threshold value.
-We consider the case of the popular ESS-based resampling rule \citep{liu1995blind}, partly for simplicity, but also because monitoring of the ESS is especially pertinent to the discussions which follow.
-This ARPF arises as an instance of $\alpha$SMC if we take as line $(\star)$ of Algorithm~\ref{alg:aSMC} the rule:
+and $\alpha$SMC algorithm reduces to Algorithm \ref{alg:boot_pf}.
+Since $W_{n}^{i}=W_{n}^{j}$ for all $i,j$, we write by convention the weight update steps only for $W_{n}^{1}$. \textit{Adaptive resampling particle filter}: $\mathbb{A}_{N}=\{ \mathrm{Id},\mathbf{1}_{1/N}\}$ In this case, each $\alpha_{n}$ is allowed to take only the value $\mathrm{Id}$ or $\mathbf{1}_{1/N}$, with the latter corresponding to resampling, and vice-versa.
+The choice between $\mathrm{Id}$ and $\mathbf{1}_{1/N}$ is made by comparing some functional of the particle system to a threshold value.
+We consider the case of the popular ESS-based resampling rule \cite{liu1995blind}, partly for simplicity, but also because monitoring of the ESS is especially pertinent to the discussions which follow.
+This ARPF arises as an instance of $\alpha$SMC if we take as line $(\star)$ of Algorithm \ref{alg:aSMC} the rule:

 where $\tau\in(0,1]$ is a threshold value.
-Lemma~\ref{lem:ARPF_A2} in the appendix shows by an inductive argument that the adaptation rule (\ref{eq:alpha_ARPF}) satisfies $\mathbf{(A2)}$.
+Lemma~\ref{lem:ARPF_A2} in the \hyperref[sec:Appendix]{Appendix} shows by an inductive argument that the adaptation rule (\ref{eq:alpha_ARPF}) satisfies \textup{(A2)}.
 The ARPF is traditionally expressed in terms of the random times at which resampling occurs.
-For completeness, the appendix contains derivations of expressions for $\pi_{n}^{N}$ and $Z_{n}^{N}$ in terms of such times and similar manipulations can be used to write out the form of $\alpha$SMC in this case.
+For completeness, the \hyperref[sec:Appendix]{Appendix} contains derivations of expressions for $\pi_{n}^{N}$ and $Z_{n}^{N}$ in terms of such times and similar manipulations can be used to write out the form of $\alpha$SMC in this case.

-Looking back to the expression for $\mathcal{E}_{n}^{N}$ in (\ref{eq:ESS_defn_front}), we find:
+Looking back to the expression for $\mathcal{E}_{n}^{N}$ in (\ref {eq:ESS_defn_front}), we find:

-We then adopt the point of view that according to (\ref{eq:alpha_ARPF})--(\ref{eq:alpha_ARPF_2}), the ARPF \emph{enforces} the condition: $\inf_{n\geq0}\mathcal{E}_{n}^{N}\geq\tau>0$, or equivalently
+We then adopt the point of view that according to (\ref {eq:alpha_ARPF})--(\ref{eq:alpha_ARPF_2}), the ARPF \emph{enforces} the condition: $\inf_{n\geq0}\mathcal {E}_{n}^{N}\geq\tau>0$, or equivalently

 by construction.
-This seemingly trivial observation turns out to be crucial when we address time-uniform convergence of the ARPF in Section~\ref{sec:stability}, and the condition $\inf_{n\geq0}\mathcal{E}_{n}^{N}>0$ will appear repeatedly in discussions which lead to the formulation of new, provably stable algorithms in Section~\ref{sec:Discussion}.
+This seemingly trivial observation turns out to be crucial when we address time-uniform convergence of the ARPF in Section~\ref{sec:stability}, and the condition $\inf_{n\geq0}\mathcal {E}_{n}^{N}>0$ will appear repeatedly in discussions which lead to the formulation of new, provably stable algorithms in Section~\ref{sec:Discussion}.